 Buying Guide: What to Look for in a 3D Printer under $500?

-You need to be clear the purpose for which you need your 3D printer.
-Some users buy it for their hobby related projects, some for making money by selling 3D printed cosplay items or miniatures , others for production of learning aids, and others need them for industrial production.
-There are 3D printers ideal for each of these purposes, varying in both size and cost.
+You need to be clear about the purpose for which you need your 3D printer.
+Some users buy it for their hobby related projects, some for making money by selling 3D printed cosplay costumes or miniatures, others for the production of learning aids, and others need them for industrial production.
+There is 3D printers ideal for each of these purposes, varying in both size and cost.